krustlet/krustlet/README.md

 Krustlet acts as a Kubelet by listening on the event stream for new pod requests that match a particular set of node selectors.

-Specifically, Krustlet listens for the architecture `wasm32-wasi` and schedules those workloads to run in a `wasmtime`-based runtime instead of a container runtime.
+The default implementation of Krustlet listens for the architecture `wasm32-wasi` and schedules those workloads to run in a `wasmtime`-based runtime instead of a container runtime.

 ## Building